dylanrafael05/langt/README.md

 Welcome to the repository of my programming language, langt!

-I am relatively new to effective git-hub usage, and as such there will be many idiosyncracies and poor practices found inside this repository.

 ---
 Here is the structure of the top-level of folders, including any notable nested folders